-Thus, in a 2-dimensional, incompressible, barotropic, inviscid flow, the vorticity is convected conservatively, just like entropy per unit mass in an adiabatic fluid.

-14.2.3 Tornados

-A particularly graphic illustration of the behavior of vorticity is provided by a tornado.
+Fig. 14.4: Simple demonstration of the kinematics of vorticity propagation in a compressible, barotropic, inviscid flow.
+A short, thick cylindrical fluid element with generators parallel to the local vorticity gets deformed, by the flow, into a long, slender cylinder.
+By virtue of Eq.
+(14.10), we can think of the vortex lines as being convected with the fluid, with no creation of new lines or destruction of old ones, so that the number of vortex lines passing through the cylinder (through its end surface $\Delta\Sigma$) remains constant.
+EXERCISES Exercise 14.4 Derivation: Vorticity Evolution in a Compressible, Barotropic, Inviscid Flow By taking the curl of the Euler equation (13.44), derive the vorticity evolution equation (14.9) for a compressible, barytropic, inviscid flow.
+14.2.3 Tornados A particularly graphic illustration of the behavior of vorticity is provided by a tornado.
 Tornadoes in North America are most commonly formed at a front where cold, dry air from the north meets warm, moist air from the south, and huge, cumulo-nimbus thunderclouds form.
 A strong updraft of the warm, moist air creates rotational motion about a horizontal axis, and updraft of the central part of the rotation axis itself makes it somewhat vertical.
-A low pressure vortical core is created at the center of this spinning fluid, and the spinning region lengthens under the action of up and down drafts.
+A low-pressure vortical core is created at the center of this spinning fluid (see Crocco's theorem, Ex.
+13.9), and the spinning region lengthens under the action of up and down drafts.
 Now, consider this in the context of vorticity propagation.
-As the air, to first approximation, is incompressible, a lengthening of the spinning region's vortex lines corresponds to a reduction in the cross section and a strengthening of the vorticity.
+As the flow, to first approximation, is incompressible, a lengthening of the spinning region's vortex lines corresponds to a reduction in the cross section and a strengthening of the vorticity.
 This, in turn, corresponds to an increase in the tornado's circulatory speeds.
 (Speeds in excess of 450 km/hr have been reported.)
 If and when the tornado touches down to the ground and its very-low-pressure core passes over the walls and roof of a building, the far larger, normal atmospheric pressure inside the building can cause the building to explode.
 Further details are explored in Exs.
-13.9 and 14.2.

-14.2.4 Kelvin's Theorem
+13.9 and 14.5.
+EXERCISES Exercise 14.5 Problem: Tornado - (a) Figure 14.5 shows photographs of two particularly destructive tornados and one waterspout (a tornado sucking water from the ocean).
+For the tornados the wind speeds near the ground are particularly high: about 450 km / hr.
+Estimate the wind speeds at the top, where the tornados merge with the clouds.
+For the water spout, the wind speed near the water is about 150 km/hr.
+Estimate the wind speed at the top - (b) Estimate the air pressure in the cores of these tornados and water spout, in atom-spheres.
+(Hint: Use Crocco's Theorem, Ex.
+13.9.)